SatvikR/aoc-2025/README.md

 # Advent Of Code 2025

 Practicing some rust.
-Didn't bother with the most optimal solutions, just implemented whatever came to mind.
+Not necessarily the most optimal solutions, just implemented whatever came to mind.

 ## Solutions

+### Day 11

+Part 1 is simple DFS.
+Part 2 is also DFS (with memoization or it takes forever to run).
+There are 2 possible paths you can take for part 2:
+`svr -> dac -> fft -> out` or `svr -> fft -> dac -> out`.
+So, we have six legs total.
+We can run DFS on each of the six legs, and multiply the results together for each path, then add them for the final result.
+For the first path, the total number of valid paths is
+`dfs(svr, dac) * dfs(dac, fft) * dfs(fft, out)`, with the caveat that `dfs(svr, out)` does not visit `fft` and `dfs(fft, out)` does not visit `dac`.
+The same caveat applies to the second path, but flipped.

 ### Day 10